Therapy to Reconnect with Yourself

 • More satisfying and balanced relationships

 If perfectionism is costing your health or relationships, therapy can help you achieve without exhaustion.
-I offer in-person therapy in Danville, CA, and secure online sessions across California and Hawai’i
+I offer in-person therapy in Danville, CA, and secure online sessions across California and Hawaii.

 How Codependency Develops

-Therapy for Codependency
+Therapy For Codependency

 Healing Goals

-In therapy, we will:
+In therapy, we will work toward:

 • I offer consultation and support to mental health professionals navigating challenging cases, burnout, or the development of their private practices.
 Whether you seek clinical guidance or professional growth support, I’m here to help.